Continuity and Trust

 Every serious private credit buyer asks this question.
 It's the right question.
 This page is the answer, in plain language.
 Procurement and risk committees can read it start to finish in ten minutes.

-In a traditional SaaS arrangement, the product lives in the vendor's cloud.
-When the vendor's servers go down, the product goes down.
-When the vendor sunsets, the product vanishes, usually with the customer's data.
+In a traditional SaaS arrangement, the product lives in a multi-tenant cloud the customer never controls.
+When the vendor sunsets, the product vanishes, usually with the customer's data and zero recovery path.

 Local-first covers operational continuity.
 Source code escrow covers long-term maintainability.
 A neutral third party holds a current copy of the product source tree and releases it to paying customers under defined conditions.